pedscoffee/PhysicianPromptEngineering/qi-project-planner.md

             </div>

             <div class="example-box">
-                <strong>Example Aim:</strong> "Reduce waiting time to see a physician for patients ages 65+ who identify as Black, Indigenous, or people of color from 45 minutes to less than 15 minutes by July 2024."
+                <strong>Example Aim:</strong> "Reduce waiting time to see a physician for patients ages 65+ from 45 minutes to less than 15 minutes by July 2024."
             </div>

             <div id="aim-preview" class="generated-aim" style="display: none;"></div>